For young Japanese seeking romance, beauty is in the eye of the dating app | The Japan Times

 MatchingAgent Inc., a subsidiary of internet services media CyberAgent Inc., has offered the matchmaking service Tapple Tanjo since 2014, used by more than 3 million members as of January.
 Most are in their early 20s, according to the company.

-E-commerce giant Rakuten Inc. meanwhile operates Rakuten O-net, a service targeting people who are serious about finding a marriage partner.
+E-commerce giant Rakuten Inc. meanwhile operates Rakuten O-net, a service designed for people who are serious about finding a marriage partner.

-Foreign services including Tinder, a U.S.-based dating app giant that boasts users in more than 190 countries, have also been used in Japan, though a Tinder spokesman declined to detail how extensively the service is used in Japan as the company doesn’t have a Japan branch.
+Foreign services including Tinder, a U.S.-based dating app giant that boasts users in more than 190 countries, have also been accessed in Japan, though a Tinder spokesman declined to detail how extensively it is used in Japan as the company doesn’t have a branch here.

 The dating app market in Japan is expected to more than double to ¥57.7 billion by 2022 from ¥20.8 billion in 2017, according to MatchingAgent.